top of page

 Thyme - Thymus vulgaris

-• Breaks up and expels mucus from the chest
+• Breaks up mucus and expels it from the chest.

 4. Elderberry (Sambucus nigra)